OpenTechSchool/python-flask/core/hello-world.md

 This is Python for  "if this script is run directly then start the application".

 Now you can start running your first website!
+In your terminal:

 	$ python catseverywhere.py
 	 * Running on http://127.0.0.1:5000/